AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-videoplayer.md

 ---
 description: The video player is the rectangular area where the video content is displayed within the viewer.
-seo-description: The video player is the rectangular area where the video content is displayed within the viewer.
-seo-title: Video player

 solution: Experience Manager
 title: Video player
-uuid: ff0f78b1-ff88-47b8-a118-4e0b3e75f341

 feature: Dynamic Media Classic,Viewers,SDK/API,Interactive Videos
 role: Developer,Business Practitioner
 ---